IGME-RIT/Basic-OpenGL-with-GLFW-Intro-to-Shaders/README.md

-# Basic OpenGL with GLFW: Index Buffers
+# Basic OpenGL with GLFW: Intro to Shaders

 This program introduces basic concepts involved in writing an OpenGL program.

 # About

-Multiplying a position by a World Matrix transforms the position from 'local space' to 'world space'.
+Shaders are the programs that run on you graphics card.
+Before this tutorial, everything was done with default shaders.
+Now, we'll go through the process of compiling and using a shader in an OpenGL program.
-This example builds structure on top of previous examples and abstracts some of rendering code.
+This example builds on top of the World Matrix example, and abstracts the world matrix math into a transform2d class.

 # Setup